Cadastral Consulting, LLC, Quality Continuing Education for the Surveying, Land Use, and Design Professional

 Biography and Classes

+Chuck's photo Chuck Karayan began surveying in 1963.
+Since then his career in public and private practice has taken him from the deserts of southern Arizona to the forests of northwestern Washington.
 Academically trained as an Earth Scientist/Geographer, Chuck attended the University of San Fernando Valley, College of Law.
-For over 25 years, his career has focused on boundary and land title matters as a manager and expert witness.
+For over 35 years, his career has focused on boundary and land title matters as a manager and expert witness.

-In addition to authoring texts and professional papers, he has been active in formal and continuing education of surveyors, realtors, and attorneys since 1978.
 Chuck retired as the Chief of Training in the Office of Land Surveys for the California Department of Transportation.
 Previous service includes: County Surveyor in Clark County, Washington; Survey Operations Manager for Marx & Chase, Gresham, Oregon; and Regional Property Engineer of the Southern Pacific Railroad, Los Angeles, California.
-He also directed the Land Surveyor's Training Center in Phoenix, Arizona.
-Since retirement from CalTrans, Chuck formed and is now the president of GeoLex, a consulting practice specializing in boundary and title litigation.

-Chuck's classes
+Chuck's classes (live virtual instruction)

-Class Descriptions
+Class Descriptions (live virtual instruction)

 Creating and Transferring Rights in Real Property (full day)